The Secret To Effective In-School Tutoring: The Quality And Training Of Your Tutors

 “Our tutors really value the opportunity to learn these skills.
 They’re hugely motivated to do well and teach well, and have a positive impact on the kids they’re teaching.
 It’s wonderful to see.”

-If you’re looking to make tutoring work in your school, we recommend a well-structured training programme that establishes an inherent level of quality across all tutors.
+If you’re looking to make tutoring work in your school, we recommend a well-structured training program that establishes an inherent level of quality across all tutors.

 Lesson 2: Recruiting the right tutors is key – don’t compromise on the application process

 Effective tutor training ultimately stems from effective tutor selection.
-With over 1,000 schools trusting our tutors to support their pupils every week, we need to be sure that only the best tutors are enrolled in the GTP.
+With over 1,200 schools trusting our tutors to support their students every week, we need to be sure that only the best tutors are enrolled in the GTP.

-Once we’re confident in their subject knowledge, we move on to assessing how well they can teach, how effectively they deliver lesson content, and how well they can engage pupils.
-This is conducted through two teaching interviews, which also assess linguistic ability, character and enthusiasm.
-From here, roughly 2% of applicants are taken through to the training programme.
+Once we’re confident in their subject knowledge, we move on to assessing how well they can teach, how effectively they deliver lesson content, and how well they can engage students.

-At the end of the initial training programme, tutors are assessed for competency through a Final Practice Assessment and Final Theory Assessment.
+At the end of the initial training program, tutors are assessed for competency through a Final Practice Assessment and Final Theory Assessment.

-The aim of the GTP is to provide tutors with a necessary understanding of education in the UK and the core tutoring principles at Third Space Learning:
+The aim of the GTP is to provide tutors with a necessary understanding of the core tutoring principles at Third Space Learning:

 - Adaptive assessment and instruction